 [usp_video]before the Custom Field, and

 - To disable video display on any Post or Page, add a Custom Field to the post named

 usp-no-videowith a value of

 - When the “Display on backend” setting is enabled, the plugin will attach a Custom Field named

 usp-added-to-contentto each submitted post; so you can remove that field to re-add that post’s Custom Fields

 - When both settings “Display on frontend” and “Display on backend” are enabled, the custom fields will be displayed twice on the frontend.
 To prevent this, you can do one of two things:

-- Disable the setting “Display on frontend” (recommended)
+- Disable the setting “Display on frontend” (automatic method, recommended)

-- Or enable the setting “Limit to submitted posts”, and then delete the
+- Or enable the setting, “Limit display of Custom Fields to submitted Posts and Pages”, and then delete the

 USP Helper includes the following filter hooks for advanced customization: